Shooting of Abby Zwerner: Responses

 Later in January, the parents of the six-year-old shooter released an anonymized statement via their attorney that stated that he had an acute disability.
 In May 2023 the family of the shooter claimed that the boy had been diagnosed with ADHD, but had started medication and was meeting academic goals leading to his parents not attending classes with him.
+However, there are no correlations between ADHD and violent/premeditated behavior.
 The boy's mother also claimed that the boy had accidentally broken Zwerner's phone, instead of intentionally breaking it, which had led to the one-day suspension.
+However, this claim was not supported by Zwerner.

 Newport News mayor Phillip Jones described the shooting as "a red flag for our country", also saying, "I do think that after this event, there is going to be a nationwide discussion on how these sorts of things can be prevented."
 Gun violence expert Daniel Webster of Johns Hopkins University stated that gun violence by children was increasing in frequency.

 The American Federation of Teachers president Randi Weingarten called for government action to prevent guns from being taken into schools: "When will the shock of gunshots in school be enough to inspire the action necessary to prevent guns in schools and the shattering of lives it causes?"

 Giffords Law Center to Prevent Gun Violence lawyer Allison Anderman criticized Virginia for not having laws requiring guns to be securely stored.
 Virginia governor Glenn Youngkin shared his belief that Virginia had "some of the toughest gun laws in the nation" and spoke of a need for harsher criminal sentencing and improved mental health care.
-The Uvalde Foundation For Kids, formed after the school shooting in Uvalde, Texas; also issued a statement following the shooting stating, "Today’s incident highlights, yet again, the need to prioritize in this nation, the protection of our schools, our students & the communities who care for them."